Singapore: Oil Exports up but Overall Trade down Year-On-Year

 Singapore: trade down (file image/pixabay)

-Singapore's domestic oil exports were up by 6% in March compared to the same period a year ago.
+Singapore's domestic oil exports were up by 6% in March compared to the same period a year ago, according to data from Enterprise Singapore.

 "In volume terms, oil domestic exports decreased by 7.1% in March 2018, compared to the 1.9% decline in the previous month," data provider Enterprise Singapore said.

-The southeast Asian republic's overall trade (imports and exports), including oil and non-oil trade, was down over the period by 0.6%, the data showed
+The southeast Asian republic's overall trade (imports and exports), including oil and non-oil trade, was down over the period by 0.6%, the data showed.